 How will it benefit me?

 The SSS Flexi Fund can supplement the retirement benefits we get upon retirement.
 It can also be a great way for you to preserve the value of your money.
-As for myself, I will be using SSS Flexi Fund to hide a portion of my emergency fund.

 6. Educate your dependents with the help of TESDA and OWWA